 It is the responsibility of the Head of Department, through reporting managers to record through the HR and Payroll system all absences through sickness.
 Other absences, such as maternity, paternity, jury service and unpaid leave should be notified in writing to the Director of Human Resources.

 Where clothing is provided to employees because a department requires its staff to be dressed uniformly for security, protective or other business reasons, that clothing must bear a University logo.
 This requirement does not apply to provision of laboratory coats, safety shoes and hard hats.

 Employment of Students

-Where students of the University are employed for casual work, the arrangements should be made through the Job Link, which is part of the Students’ Union.
+Where students of the University are employed for casual work, the arrangements should be made through the Human Resources Department.

-The Director of Estates is responsible for providing regular statements relating to all capital expenditure to the Finance Committee with an individual value in excess of £2 million.
+The Director of Estates is responsible for providing regular statements to Finance Committee of all land and building expenditure it has approved.

 Reasonable amounts of expenditure for hospitality and entertaining of third parties may be charged to University administered funds where necessarily incurred in the course of the University’s business.